13 best food places at Suntec City for post-shopping refuel & recharge

 Credit

-If you want something more unique, relish in the Paneer Achari Tikka (S$16) which are cottage cheese cubes marinated with yoghurt and pickled spices.
+If you want something more unique, go for the Paneer Achari Tikka (S$16) which features creamy paneer cubes marinated with yoghurt and pickled spices.

 Still have space for dessert?
-Enjoy a sweet ending with the Gulab Jamun (S$5) or Kheer (S$5) (which is a sweet rice pudding topped with crushed nuts).
+Put a sweet ending to your meal with some Gulab Jamun (S$5) or Kheer (S$5) — a sweet rice pudding topped with crushed nuts.

 +65 8784 0023